Famously desolate and mysterious, Dartmoor National Park is ideal for learning navigation skills, or just finding somewhere away from the crowds.

-Dartmoor is 954 square kilometres (368 square miles) of moorland punctuated by exposed granite tors, providing vital navigational markers and rest stops.
+Dartmoor is a unique protected landscape in Devon, with rare wildlife and free roaming livestock and ponies.
+Made up of 954 square kilometres (368 square miles) of open moorland and deep river valleys, the landscape is punctuated by exposed granite tors, providing vital navigation markers and rest stops.

 What is letterboxing?

 If you’re looking for a family fun day out in the Dartmoor National Park, then why not try out one of the most unique activities the area has to offer – letterboxing.
 Similar to orienteering, it’s something which you can do either on your own or with your family.
 It’s also a great way to explore and discover more about the local area.
 Here’s everything you need to know about letterboxing…

 With miles of moorland, Dartmoor National Park is perfect to explore on a bike.
 Discover a selection of the best routes and find one that suits you.

 Get outside & start exploring the outdoors with OS Maps

 From planning & creating your own routes, or discovering ready-made ones; to following & recording your progress and staying on track; OS Maps puts mapping & navigation tools at your fingertips to make it easy for anyone to get outside safely and discover the outdoors.

 Never explore without one!
 Stay safe, and stay active with Britain’s most accurate outdoor maps.